vocabulary

 - most repeated word in U.S. popular music in 2016.

-3. periodic activity involving physical effort (often related to the production of food or other necessities) in order to achieve a result, stimulating a sense of purpose or satisfaction.
+see also archaic form: - periodic activity involving physical effort (often related to the production of food or other necessities) in order to achieve a result, stimulating a sense of purpose or satisfaction.

 synonyms: happiness, fulfillment, meaning